ssarfraz/FINCH-Clustering/finch/README.md

 * data: numpy array (feature vectors in rows)
 * [OPTIONAL]
-    * req_c: specify required number of cluster, if set finch returns required number of clusters
+    * req_clust: specify required number of clusters, if set finch additionally returns the required clusters' labels
     * distance: One of sklearn's distance metrics.
 Recommended: 'cosine (default)' and 'euclidean'
     * initial_rank: Nx1 vector of 1-neighbour indices, optional if provided skip the first distance compute and directly used these in build.
     * ensure_early_exit: (default: True) if set it may help for Unbalanced or small datasets, ensure purity of merges and helps early exit
     * ann_threshold: Above this data size (number of samples) approximate nearest neighbors will be used to speed up neighbor discovery. set this for data where exact distances are not feasible to compute. [default = 20000]
-    * faiss_threshold: if faiss is installed use faiss for ann above this many data samples
+    * faiss_threshold: if faiss is installed use faiss for ann above this many data samples, faster and memory efficient
-    * faiss_use_gpu: use faiss if faiss-gpu installed
+    * faiss_use_gpu: run faiss on gpu if set
-    * ram_size_in_gb: if provided optimized faiss kwargs are used as per data size and available ram
+    * ram_size_in_gb: if provided optimized faiss kwargs are used as per data size and available RAM
     * verbos : print some intermediate info

 Output: